Red Hat Training

 Chapter 1.
 Overview of available file systems

 Choosing the file system that is appropriate for your application is an important decision due to the large number of options available and the trade-offs involved.
-This chapter describes some of the file systems that ship with Red Hat Enterprise Linux 8 and provides historical background and recommendations on the right file system to suit your application.

 1.1.
 Types of file systems